informatik-mannheim/tangible-touch/README.md

 public Touchcode Check(IList<TouchPoint> touchPoints, bool xMirror = true, int maxY = 1080)
 ```

 The `xMirror` flag should be set to `true` if y-coordinates of the screen start counting at the top of the screen.
-Additionally, `maxY` tells the system how many pixels the screen width is.
+Additionally, `maxY` tells the system how many pixels the screen height is.

 A more general way to check for Touchcodes that does not rely on WPF can be used like this: